brabster/talk-ml-intro/content/4-challenges.md

 <img src="images/top_plot_larger_text_knn_example.png" height="500px"/>

 Note:
-- Hard to visualise linear regression with a second feature...
-- ...and want to illustrate a second type of model, so use a k-nearest-neighbours model
 - Can see similar shaded points seem to cluster together, average error should be much smaller than the linear regression
 - k-NN makes softer assumptions about what's going on than linear regression but it's not practical with large datasets
 ---

 ## Is Machine Learning Easy?